 Consumer price inflation at March 2023 was 10.1%, having increased during the year from 7% at April 2022 and peaking at its highest rate since 1981 of 11.1% in October 2022.
 The increase was driven primarily by higher energy costs, fuel prices and global goods inflation.
-It is expected that inflation will gradually reduce during 2023/2024, and return to the 2% target set by the Bank of England.
+Inflation gradually reduced during 2023/2024, returning to the 2% target set by the Bank of England.

 The impact of inflationary pressures on the Authority varies according to specific areas of spend.
-Much of the Authority's expenditure relates to employee costs with a 1% increase in employee costs equating to approximately £1m.
-However, staff shortages, particularly in the Social Care Sector, coupled with increases in the cost of living, could see wage increases much higher than previously expected, adding to the pressure on local government budgets.
+Much of the Authority's expenditure relates to employee costs with a 1% increase in employee costs equating to approximately £1.2m.
+However, staff shortages, particularly in the Social Care Sector, coupled with increases in the cost of living, saw wage increases much higher than previously expected, adding to the pressure on local government budgets.

-As part of the Bank of England's continued response to increasing inflation, the Monetary Policy Committee has increased the Bank Rate during the year from 0.75% to 4.25% in March 2023.
+As part of the Bank of England's continued response to increasing inflation, the Monetary Policy Committee increased the Bank Rate during the year from 0.75% to 4.25% in March 2023.
 It raised them further to 5.25% by August 2023.

-The Monetary Policy Committee continues to review rates in line with their assessment of the economic outlook and may apply further interest rate increases in order to control inflation and bring it down to the 2% target level.
+The Monetary Policy Committee continues to review rates in line with their assessment of the economic outlook and may apply further interest rate increases or decreases in order to control inflation.